jawad727/Redux-practice/README.md

 Store -> Provider -> Containers -> Components -> Users ->: Actions -> Reducers -> Store

 Store: All your applications state/data
-Prodiver: Makes store available to all  containers
+Provider: Makes store available to all  containers
 Containers: fetch apps state data and use it to render (display) components
-Actions: Any change made to the applications state
+Actions: Any change made by a user
 Reducers: Take in actions and update part of the state

 -----